California State Polytechnic University, Pomona: Campus sustainability and transportation

 The university has actively sought to reduce carbon emissions and energy usage on campus.
 In November 2007, Cal Poly Pomona became a signatory member of the American College & University Presidents Climate Commitment.
 Among other things, this committed the university to ensure that within one year, it would purchase or produce at least 15% of the institution's electric consumption from renewable sources.
 The university, along with other members in the CSU, is also a member of the California Climate Action Registry. and lists on The Princeton Review's Guide to 375 Green Colleges.
 As a part of the campus' Climate Action Plan to reduce its carbon footprint, the campus offers incentive parking for students and faculty participating in its Rideshare program.
 The carpooling initiative gives users the opportunity to park in reserved spaces located closer to campus buildings.

 Cal Poly Pomona's institute for sustainability education is the Lyle Center for Regenerative Studies.
 The center was built adjacent to an old landfill and conducts research in the areas of sustainable technology and agriculture.
-As an example of Cradle to Cradle Design, it uses solar-powered dormitories, aquaculture ponds, and organic gardens while providing environmentally-sustainable housing accommodation for 22 graduate students.
+As an example of Cradle to Cradle Design, it uses solar-powered dormitories, aquaculture ponds, and organic gardens while providing environmentally sustainable housing accommodation for 22 graduate students.
 In 2010, with the installation of a 210,000 kW hours CPV system by Amonix, the center became the first carbon neutral facility in the California State University system.
 The center is part of Agriscapes, a 40 acre research project that showcases environmental and agricultural sustainable practices including methods to grow food, conserve water and energy and recycle urban waste.
 Agriscapes is home of the Farm Store at Kellogg Ranch which sells locally and campus-grown foods and products.
 Cal Poly Pomona campus also contains a rainforest greenhouse, a California ethnobotany garden, and an aquatic biology center collectively known as BioTrek, which provides environmental education to all academic levels.

-The entire campus community is served by a free campus shuttle system known as "Bronco Express".
-The shuttle system has 3 lines and is run by the office of Transportation Services.
+The entire campus community is served by a free campus shuttle system known as "Bronco Express" run by the office of Transportation Services.
 In addition, PTS also offers a shuttle service known as "Metrolink" which provides both students and faculty a direct connection from the Pomona North and Downtown Pomona Metrolink stations to the CLA Building.

-Foothill Transit lines 190, 194, 195, 289, 480, 482, and 486 serve the campus daily.
+Foothill Transit operates local bus service, a weekday shuttle to the San Dimas A Line station, and diverts weekday buses on the Silver Streak bus rapid transit to campus.
+A mobility hub is currently being designed to be constructed on the southeastern corner of the campus.